CelsiaSolaraStarflare/Fyona-Editor/README.md

 - The JSON layout definition and block metadata
 - A tree plus selected file previews from the active project directory

+If you additionally allow layout edits, Fyona exposes tools for reading/writing `layout.json` and for running the built-in terminal commands.
+The assistant will call these tools repeatedly until it reports that the task is finished or it exhausts the safety budget, letting it implement multi-step changes automatically.

 The assistant responds in Markdown with layout-specific recommendations.
 If the DashScope credentials or the `openai` package are missing, the UI will fall back to a lightweight acknowledgement so you always know what the server received.

 ### Running the Application